CobraCat/LED_Utility/README.md

 There is no license on the application but due recognition of Kevin Darrah and myself would be appreciated upon any modifications.

+A Sketches.zip file contains various sketches associated with the project, but there may be extras.